Cotswolds in winter: 9 magical things to do

 The rooftop pool adds to the experience of bathing in natural thermal springs, as there is something refreshing about tip-toeing against the ice-cold floor and sinking into warm water while the winter air smacks against your cheeks!

-Tip: whilst you’re there, don’t forget to explore inside the Roman Baths
+Tip: While you’re there, don’t forget to explore inside the Roman Baths

 Best Cotswolds tours